Superconference

 A superconference (also super-conference or super conference) is an athletic conference noted for its large number of members, significant revenue generation, and substantial power that it wields in comparison to at least some of its counterpart conferences.
 The term is typically used in reference to college athletics in the United States.
 Because superconferences are emergent and not clearly defined, the term is often used in a hypothetical and speculative way, although one definition of American college superconferences posits that they must form from leagues that were Automatic Qualifying (AQ) conferences during the era of the now-defunct Bowl Championship Series, possess a significant multi-network television deal, and at least consider expanding to the "magic number" of 16 members.
 The term, though used infrequently before 2010, has historical roots in the proposed "Airplane Conference" of 1959, the Metro Conference's 1990 plan to expand to 16 members, the expansion of the Western Athletic Conference (WAC) to 16 members in 1996, and the creation of 12-team, two-division conferences with football championship games by the Southeastern Conference (SEC), Big 12 Conference, and Atlantic Coast Conference (ACC) in the 1990s and 2000s.
 Since major conference realignment began in 2010, the term has been used to describe the expanding ACC, Big 12, Big Ten, Pac-12, and SEC conferences.

 Background

 The proposed "Airplane Conference" (1959)

 Although the term was not used at the time, perhaps the first superconference was the proposed "Airplane Conference" of 1959.
-The brainchild of University of Pittsburgh Athletic Director Tom Hamilton, the proposed 12-team conference would have stretched across the United States.
-It would have consisted of five former members of the Pacific Coast Conference (Washington, California, USC, UCLA and Stanford), the three largest service academies (Army, Navy, and Air Force), and four Eastern universities (Notre Dame, Pitt, Penn State, Syracuse).
+Suggested by University of Pittsburgh Athletic Director Tom Hamilton, and made possible by the jet age, the proposed 12-team football conference would have stretched across the United States like the professional and increasingly popular competitor National Football League.
+It would have consisted of five former members of the Pacific Coast Conference (Washington, California, USC, UCLA and Stanford), the three largest service academies (Army, Navy, and Air Force), and four eastern universities (Notre Dame, Pitt, Penn State, Syracuse).

+The conference would, Sports Illustrated said, be the strongest in football in the country; the schools saw the others as academic and athletic peers.
+As the schools were independent after the dissolving of the Pacific Coast Conference, no conference schedule would be disrupted, and playing around the country appealed to the service academies.
 The "Airplane Conference" failed to form after the service academies backed out because of the Pentagon's opposition to the idea.